Aflibercept (Into the eye)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have other eye problems or a history of blood clots, heart attack, or stroke.
+- Tell your doctor if you are breastfeeding, or if you have other eye problems or a history of blood clots, heart attack, or stroke.

 - This medicine may cause the following problems:

-- Detached retina, infection, or increased pressure inside your eye
+- Eye problems, including a detached retina, eye swelling, increased pressure inside your eye

 Possible Side Effects While Using This Medicine: